boatilus/iron-utility/README.md

 Requires a roughly-compliant C++14 compiler and STL, as `std::enable_if_t` support is required (but this can be easily worked around).
 Visual Studio 2015's MSVC++ compiler works fine and passes all tests.
 The version of Clang included with Xcode 7.3 is known to work (with the `-std=c++14` flag specified), as well as the Clang 3.8 release.
 GCC 5.x is good to go also.

 ## Docs
-Full documentation is available at <https://boatilus.gitbooks.io/iron-utility/content>, generated directly from files within this repository's [`docs` directory](https://github.com/boatilus/iron-utility/blob/master/docs/).
+Work-in-progress documentation is available at <https://boatilus.gitbooks.io/iron-utility/content>, generated from Markdown files within this repository's [`docs` directory](https://github.com/boatilus/iron-utility/blob/master/docs/).

 ## Contributing
 Contributions are welcome.
 For major changes, please file an issue with the !feature tag before submitting a pull request.